apysais/allteams-newsletter/README.txt

 == Changelog ==

+= 1.3.1 =
+* Update the shortcodes for mailpoet
+* Update the plugin UI in the backend

 = 1.2.1 =
 * Admin remove preview html
 * Change date on shortcode, only Start date show